 Alaska State MuseumJuneau

-The Alaska State museum identify, collect, preserve and exhibit Alaska's material and natural history and provide public access to services and collections of the museum.
-The Alaska State museum interpret and disseminate knowledge of the history of the state, its people, and its resources, and support others in these efforts.
-The museum also assist and advise in the growth, development, and excellence of other museum within Alaska.
+The Alaska State Museum identifies, collects, preserves, and exhibits Alaska's material and natural history and provides public access to the services and collections of the museum.
+The Alaska State Museum interprets and disseminates knowledge of the history of the state, its people, and its resources and supports others in these efforts.
+The museum also assists and advises in the growth, development, and excellence of other museums within Alaska.

 Kenai Visitors and Cultural CenterKenai